apache/mesos/docs/mesos-c++-style-guide.md

 ## C++11

-We still support older compilers.
+We support C++11 and require GCC 4.8+ or Clang 3.5+ compilers.
 The whitelist of supported C++11 features is:

 * Static assertions.
 * Multiple right angle brackets.